oanaOM/go-playground/README.md

 # Getting started

-## Installation and running
+## Installation
-Currently in order for this app to work, you need to have [Go](https://golang.org) installed on your machine.
+For this app to work, you need to have [Go](https://golang.org) installed on your machine.
 Please follow the instructions on their site on how to do this.

+## How to run weather web app locally
-Once you have Go up and running, open a terminal,  clone this repo on your machine, navigate to  *bin/weather* folder and type
+Once you have Go up and running, open a terminal, clone this repo in a new folder, navigate to  *src/webApp* folder and type

-    go run weather.go
+    go run main.go